shopware/shopware/changelog/_unreleased/2024-11-17-improve-dal-validate.md

 ---
 # Core
 * Added an option `check-unregistered-tables` to `dal:validate` command
-* added an event `DefinitionValidatorFilterEvent` to be able to reduce validated classes
+* added an event `DefinitionValidatorViolationsFilterEvent` to be able to reduce violations after check